The EU in the world - population

 Source data for tables and graphs

-The statistical data in this article were extracted during March 2018.
+The statistical data in this article were extracted during January and February 2020.

 The indicators are often compiled according to international — sometimes worldwide — standards.
 Although most data are based on international concepts and definitions there may be certain discrepancies in the methods used to compile the data.

-Most of the indicators presented for the EU have been drawn from Eurobase, Eurostat’s online database.
+Most of the indicators presented for the EU and the United Kingdom have been drawn from Eurobase, Eurostat’s online database.
 Eurobase is updated regularly, so there may be differences between data appearing in this article and data that is subsequently downloaded.
-In exceptional cases some indicators for the EU have been extracted from international sources.
+In exceptional cases some indicators for the EU and the United Kingdom have been extracted from international sources.

 G20 members from the rest of the world

-For the 15 non-EU G20 members, the data presented have been compiled by a number of international organisations, namely the Food and Agriculture Organisation, the United Nations Department of Economic and Social Affairs, the United Nations High Commissioner for Refugees, and the World Bank.
+For the non-EU G20 members other than the United Kingdom, the data presented have been compiled by a number of international organisations, namely the Food and Agricultural Organisation, the United Nations Department of Economic and Social Affairs, the United Nations High Commissioner for Refugees, and the World Bank.
 For some of the indicators shown a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
-In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for the members.
+In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for G20 members.

 As a population grows or contracts, its structure changes.
 In many developed economies the population’s age structure has become older as post-war baby-boom generations reach retirement age.
 Furthermore, many countries have experienced a general increase in life expectancy combined with a fall in fertility, in some cases to a level below that necessary to keep the size of the population constant in the absence of migration.
 If sustained over a lengthy period, these changes can pose considerable challenges associated with an ageing society which impact on a range of policy areas, including labour markets, pensions and the provision of healthcare, long-term care, housing and social services.